-The dependent variable is the estimated non-durable expenditure time series, separately for formal and informal occupations, after controlling for household wealth controls and household fixed effects.
-In column 1, the series is estimated for the non-durable expenditure and in the second column, the series is estimated for log of non-durable expenditure.
-The table shows the coefficient of the interaction of formal occupation dummy and post October 2016 dummy variable in the time series regression.
-Other controls in the time series regression include formal occupation dummy, post October 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before April 2016 and a dummy for months after April 2017 to estimate the coefficient from a window around demonetization and interactions of the formal occupation dummy with the time trend and time dummy variables
+The dependent variable is the estimated non-durable expenditure time series after controlling for household wealth controls and household fixed effects.
+The table shows the coefficient of the post October 2016 dummy variable in the time series regression.
+Other controls in the time series regression include calendar month dummies to account for seasonality, linear time trend, a dummy for months before April 2016 and a dummy for months after April 2017.
+Column 1 shows the result for all the households while columns 2 and 3 show the results for rural and urban areas separately.